Electricity

 Clean energy must flow freely all across our Union so that cheap energy can flow where it is needed, when it is needed, she added.

-In addition, we must drastically modernize our energy taxation.
-While energy costs are going down, national taxes on energy are going up.
-Furthermore, the taxes that industry pays on electricity are 15 times higher than taxes on gas.
+In addition, the EU, in her words, must drastically modernize energy taxation.
+While energy costs are going down, national taxes on energy are going up, she underscored.
+Furthermore, the taxes that industry pays on electricity are 15 times higher than taxes on gas, according to von der Leyen.

 “This is just wrong.
 So we are working with national governments to reduce the tax burden and bring prices down,” von der Leyen stressed.